How They Made It: Recreating Mrs. Graham’s Shortbread

 - 1 tsp salt, omit if using salted butter

 - Preheat oven to 350°F (175°C).
-Line a 13x9x2-inch baking pan with parchment paper (to make the job of getting the shortbread out easier)
+Line a 9- x 13-inch baking pan with parchment paper (to make the job of getting the shortbread out easier).

-- In a large bowl or the bowl of a stand mixer, cream together the butter and sugar.
+- In a large bowl or the bowl of a stand mixer fitted with a paddle attachment, cream together the butter and sugar.
 Add the flour (and salt, if using) and mix until the dough just comes together

 - Pat dough into the baking pan using a piece of plastic wrap to keep the dough from sticking to your hands.
-Smooth out the top as best you can (I use a small rolling pin, rolling on top of the plastic wrap).
+Smooth out the top as best you can (I use a small pie roller, rolling on top of the plastic wrap).
 Pierce dough with a fork (to let steam escape so the cookies stay flat in the pan)

 - Bake 25-30 minutes or until lightly browned.
 Cut into 1” x 2” rectangles while warm using a utensil that won’t ruin the finish on your pan (I use a nylon spatula).
 Cool completely in pan.